rsocket/rsocket/Protocol.md

 A client assumes a SETUP is rejected if it receives a SETUP_ERROR.

+Until connection establishment is complete, a Requester MUST NOT send any Request frames.

+Until connection establishment is complete, a Responder MUST NOT emit any RESPONSE frames.

 ### Negotiation

 The assumption is that the client will be dictating to the server what it desires to do.
 The server will decide to support